wix/stylable/packages/stylable.io/README.md

 ```

 Deploy
 ```
 yarn deploy
 ```

-After deployment you can view the site at [Github pages URL](https://wixplosives.github.io/stylable.io/)
+After deployment you can view the site at [stylable.io](https://stylable.io/)

-## UNLICENSED

-Copyright (C) Wix.com, Inc - All Rights Reserved January 2018
-Unauthorized copying of this file, via any medium is strictly prohibited
-Proprietary and confidential